mattzeunert/mattzeunert.github.io/_posts/2022-01-20-saas-payment-by-bank-transfer.md

 1. Customer asks to pay by bank transfer
 2. I answer and explain options (e.g. annual plans only)
 3. Customer agrees
-4. I manually generate an invoice in Google docs
+4. I manually generate an invoice in Google Docs
 5. I email the invoice to the customer
 6. I manually activate their subscription
 7. The money arrives in my bank account a week later